hsu-K/3D_Grapy_HW/readme.md

 1. Connect control points
 2. For each t in the interval from 0 to 1
-3. Take points on these segments on the distance proportional to t from the beginning, and then connect them, repeat this step until get one point
+3. Take points on these segments on the distance proportional to t from the beginning, and then connect them, repeat these steps until get one point

 `P = (1−t)^3 *P1 + 3(1−t) ^2 *t *P2 +3(1−t) *t^2 *P3 + t^3 * P4` is the formula